-Here is some news that isn’t news at all: Most Americans do a rotten job of saving for the future.
-Consider three startling pieces of evidence:
+HERE IS SOME NEWS that isn’t news at all: Most Americans do a mediocre job of saving for the future.
+Consider three pieces of evidence:

-- Americans saved 4.9% of their after-tax disposable personal income in 2016, reports the Commerce Department’s Bureau of Economic Analysis.
-That’s better than the 4.1% average savings rate we saw between 1999 and 2008, but still far below what experts recommend.
+- Americans saved 8% of their after-tax disposable personal income in 2019, versus a 50-year average of 8.3%, reports the Commerce Department’s Bureau of Economic Analysis.

 - One out of three American families report having no savings at all, including one out of 10 families with incomes of more than $100,000, according to a 2015 study by the Pew Charitable Trusts.